backstage/backstage/plugins/catalog-react/alpha-api-report.md

 import { PortableSchema } from '@backstage/frontend-plugin-api';
 import { ResourcePermission } from '@backstage/plugin-permission-common';
 import { RouteRef } from '@backstage/frontend-plugin-api';
+import { TranslationRef } from '@backstage/core-plugin-api/alpha';

+// @alpha (undocumented)
+export const catalogReactTranslationRef: TranslationRef< 'catalog-react',
+  {
+    readonly filters: 'Filters';
+    readonly failed_to_load_entity_kinds: 'Failed to load entity kinds';
+    readonly kind: 'Kind';
+    readonly lifecycle: 'Lifecycle';
+    readonly namespace: 'Namespace';
+    readonly owner: 'Owner';
+    readonly special_email: 'Email {{email}}';
+    readonly mailto: 'mailto:{{email}}';
+    readonly show_details: 'Show details';
+    readonly drill_into_entity_to_see_tags: 'Drill into the entity to see all of the tags.';
+    readonly processing_status: 'Processing Status';
+    readonly search: 'Search';
+    readonly tags: 'Tags';
+    readonly failed_to_load_entity_types: 'Failed to load entity types';
+    readonly type: 'Type';
+    readonly all: 'All';
+    readonly remove_from_favorites: 'Remove from favorites';
+    readonly add_to_favorites: 'Add to favorites';
+    readonly ancestry: 'Ancestry';
+    readonly entity_had_no_location_information: 'Entity had no location information.';
+    readonly no_other_entities_on_location: 'There were no other entities on this location.';
+    readonly colocated: 'Colocated';
+    readonly colocated_description: 'These are the entities that are colocated with this entity - as in, they originated from the same data source (e.g. came from the same YAML file), or from the same origin (e.g. the originally registered URL).';
+    readonly at_the_same_location: 'At the same location';
+    readonly at_the_same_origin: 'At the same origin';
+    readonly entity_as_json: 'Entity as JSON';
+    readonly entity_as_json_description: 'This is the raw entity data as received from the catalog, on JSON form.';
+    readonly overview: 'Overview';
+    readonly annotations: 'Annotations';
+    readonly labels: 'Labels';
+    readonly entity_as_yaml: 'Entity as YAML';
+    readonly entity_as_yaml_description: 'This is the raw entity data as received from the catalog, on YAML form.';
+    readonly entity_inspector: 'Entity Inspector';
+    readonly close: 'Close';
+    readonly cancel: 'Cancel';
+    readonly remove_entity_by_name: 'Removed entity {{entityName}}';
+    readonly cannot_unregister_entity_due_to_protected: 'You cannot unregister this entity, since it originates from a protected Backstage configuration (location "{{location}}").
+If you believe this is in error, please contact the {{appTitle}} integrator.';
+    readonly advanced_options: 'Advanced Options';
+    readonly delete_entity_description: 'You have the option to delete the entity itself from the catalog.
+Note that this should only be done if you know that the catalog file has been deleted at, or moved from, its origin location.
+If that is not the case, the entity will reappear shortly as the next refresh round is performed by the catalog.';
+    readonly delete_entity: 'Delete Entity';
+    readonly delete_entity_only_delete_description: 'This entity does not seem to originate from a registered location.
+You therefore only have the option to delete it outright from the catalog.';
+    readonly action_will_unregister_entities: 'This action will unregister the following entities:';
+    readonly located_at_following_location: 'Located at the following location:';
+    readonly to_undo_re_register_entity: 'To undo, just re-register the entity in {{appTitle}}.';
+    readonly unregister_location: 'Unregister Location';
+    readonly delete_entity_advance_option_description: 'You also have the option to delete the entity itself from the catalog.
+Note that this should only be done if you know that the catalog file has been deleted at, or moved from, its origin location.
+If that is not the case, the entity will reappear shortly as the next refresh round is performed by the catalog.';
+    readonly internal_unknown_error: 'Internal error: Unknown state';
+    readonly confirm_unregister_entity: 'Are you sure you want to unregister this entity?';
+    readonly personal: 'Personal';
+    readonly company: 'Company';
+    readonly starred: 'Starred';
+    readonly owned: 'Owned';
+    readonly ancestry_link_prefix: 'This is the ancestry of entities above the current one - as in, the chain(s) of entities down to the current one, where ';
+    readonly ancestry_link: 'processors emitted';
+    readonly ancestry_link_suffix: ' child entities that ultimately led to the current one existing.
+Note that this is a completely different mechanism from relations.';
+  }
+>;

 // @alpha (undocumented)
 export function createEntityCardExtension<